rahulmalhotra/Platform-Event-Toast-LWC/README.md

 Below are the tools or softwares I use personally :-

 * [VS Code](https://code.visualstudio.com) - Open Source IDE for Salesforce

+## Todo

+- [ ] Fix deployment issue in platform event with inline help text
+- [ ] Fix :- GitHub Salesforce Deploy Tool not able to deploy LWC (Refer gsdt branch for that)

 ## Contributing